https://lgpress.clemson.edu

 • Walk fields weekly and the day before spraying.

 • Yellow spots on leaves are symptoms of powdery mildew or downy mildew.
 Look for spores on the underside of leaves in the early morning.
-Call your local Clemson Cooperative Extension office if you can’t identify the disease.
+Call your local Clemson Cooperative Extension county office if you can’t identify the disease.
+County office contact information is available on the Cooperative Extension website.

 • Brown spots are usually gummy stem blight or anthracnose.
 Anthracnose also shows up as tan, narrow, sunken spots on vines.